PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 > (laughter)

 ### Audrey Tang:
-I emphasize the parts that anarchism shares with early Taoism in taking the orders and giving the orders in voluntary association, and things like that.
-If we overemphasize that pump, people say some individualistic.
+I emphasize the parts that anarchism shares with early Taoism in not taking the orders and giving the orders, preferring instead voluntary association, and things like that.
+If we overemphasize that part, people say some individualistic.
 Meaning that each person should be able to disrupt whatever institutions they don't feel like.
 I'm like, "No."

 I'm actually saying that indigenous traditions, Taiwan's 20 national languages.
 They all exist in a plural way.
 It's transcultural conservativism instead of a single culture monopoly that conserve that culture to the detriment to the other 19 different languages.